matpiwowarski/Artificial-Intelligence/N_Queens_problem/N_Queens_problem/Models/NQueensProblem/Documentation.md

 1. Move queen vertically (from top to bottom) in every column (from left to right): queen stays on place where heuristic result is the lowest.
-2. If heuristic result after move is 0: return solved board
+2. If heuristic result after move is 0: return solved board.
 3. If board is blocked (we didn't move any queen in 1st step) new board will be generated.
 4. Repeat steps 1, 2 and 3 until maximum number of steps is reached.